WCW WorldWide: WorldWide in the United Kingdom

 Beginning in 1991, WCW WorldWide was broadcast in the UK on the ITV network originally overnight at 1 or 2 a.m. alongside other U.S. imports such as American Gladiators and America's Top Ten.
 In spring of 1992 however, it was also broadcast in local British Wrestling's old Saturday afternoon slot.
-In late 1995, however, the show was moved back to the late night slot and eventually disappeared from the network.
+In late 1995, however, the show was moved back to the late night slot and eventually disappeared from the network, with WCW being taken up by pan-European satellite channel Super Channel.

-In July 1999, WorldWide returned to TV in the UK on Channel 5, who broadcast the show at 7 pm on Friday evenings, although occasionally the show would be broadcast in a late-night mid-week time-slot instead.
+In July 1999 following Super Channel's demise, WorldWide returned to TV in the UK on Channel 5, who broadcast the show at 7 p.m. on Friday evenings, although occasionally the show would be broadcast in a late-night mid-week time-slot instead.
 These shows were a collection of matches from Nitro, Thunder and Saturday Night, which had taken place five or six weeks before.
 The announcers were usually Scott Hudson and Larry Zbyszko, who provided dubbed commentary with references aimed at the UK viewers.
 In order to keep the more extreme action suitable for a pre-watershed audience any attacks with weapons such as steel chairs were comically covered over with large, cartoonish effects with "BLAM!" or "SMASH!" inside them.
 Due to being moved around the schedules and skipping some weeks, the show continued until April 20, 2001, three weeks after the final American broadcast.
 This episode contained re-aired and edited Nitro matches throughout 2001 to the WorldWide theme, and was different from the final American broadcast.
 Following the purchase of WCW by the WWF, older versions of WorldWide were repeated on Sky Sports.